Staff Working Paper No. 999

 By Irem Erten, Ioana Neamţu and John Thanassoulis

-We study the impact of ring-fencing on risk-taking in the financial sector using short-term money markets.
-Ring-fencing is when the government restricts some activities to a subsidiary of the group whilst restricting intra-group transfers.
-Exploiting confidential data on sterling-denominated repo transactions, we document that banking groups subject to ring-fencing are perceived to be safer; repo investors lend to ring-fenced groups at lower rates.
-We show that ring-fenced groups reduce their risk-appetite and that the safety perception is amplified during times of market stress.
-Our paper suggests that structural reforms can create a 'safe haven' bank in the financial system.
+We study the impact of ring-fencing on bank riskiness using short-term money markets.
+Ring‑fencing is when the government restricts some banking activities to a subsidiary of the group while restricting intra-group transfers.
+Exploiting confidential data on sterling‑denominated repo transactions, we document that banking groups subject to ring‑fencing are perceived to be safer – repo investors lend to ring-fenced groups at lower rates – and that the safety perception is amplified during times of market stress.
+We show that ring-fenced groups also intermediate more cautiously.
+Our paper suggests that structural reforms can create a ‘safe-haven’ bank in the financial system.